phoebe-project/phoebe2/devel/phoebe-doc/how_to_setup.rst

 Make sure that you have the necessary permissions for the second step.

-Finally, to test your installation, go to some working directory, start a Python shell and try to import the main Phoebe namespace::
+Finally, to test your installation, go to your working directory, start a Python shell and try to import the main Phoebe namespace::

     >>> import phoebe